- Marketing companies not only take over a labor-intensive process, but they bring a consultative approach to devising your marketing strategies.

 "Affordability is important right now especially, but value is even more important," Wyatt said.
 "If you’re spending $1,000 a month doing Facebook ads yourself or $2,500 a month on a solo contractor or $7,500 a month on an agency, your returns will likely be vastly different."

 While pricing varies, it is helpful to establish a baseline understanding of what you might encounter while performing market research.
-Marketing agency WebFX estimates the average cost of marketing service in 2020 to be as follows:
+Marketing agency WebFX estimates the average cost of marketing services to be as follows:

 - SEO: As an ongoing service, SEO is generally priced on a monthly basis.
 It could range from $500 to more than $20,000 monthly depending on the scope of your needs.